What is Air Suspension in Cars?

-An air suspension in cars is a unique type of suspension system that uses an electric compressor to pump air into different parts of the system.
-The role of an air bagged suspension is to manage the suitable drive height based on speed and terrain conditions.
+An air suspension for cars is a specialised type of suspension system that uses an electric compressor to pump air into various components of the system.
+The primary function of an airbagged suspension is to maintain the optimal ride height based on driving speed and terrain conditions.

 An airbag is the most important component of the system that replaces the traditionally used coil springs.
 Depending on the manufacturer, the airbags can have different shapes.
 However, they are usually made of polyurethane and reinforced rubber to ensure toughness and structural integrity against sand and debris from the road.

 An air suspension system comes with a built-in compressor.
 It’s an electric pump that feeds air to the airbags.
 The compressor is usually placed either inside the trunk or on the vehicle's frame.
-Most compressors also contain a dryer, which is used to absorb the moisture out of the air before pumping it through the suspension system.
+Most compressors also contain a dryer, which is used to remove moisture from the air before pumping it through the suspension system.

 The workings of a compressor involve drawing the air from the atmosphere, using the dryer to remove the moisture, compressing the air and sending it to the bags through narrow air lines.
 While simpler systems rely only on the compressor for pressure management, advanced systems come with an additional component called an air tank for the same.